HackYourFuture/HTML-CSS/Week3/README.md

 A `browser extension` is a piece of software someone has written to increase the capability of the web browser.
 For example, if you hate receiving advertisements you probably use something like [Adblock](https://chrome.google.com/webstore/detail/adblock/gighmmpiobklfepjocnamgkkbiglidom) to block all the unwanted ads you might find in your webpages (if not, download it as soon as possible!).

 The following is a list of extensions that have proven to be useful during web development.
-This list only applies for Google Chrome, so if you don't have it [install it](https://www.google.com/chrome/).
+This list only applies for Google Chrome, so if you don't have it, [install it](https://www.google.com/chrome/).

 Extensions: